 |White Paper on Process Validation

 The Food Safety Modernization Act requires that all food companies have a food safety plan in place that includes a hazard analysis and validated process controls to control any identified hazards.
 Potential hazards that may occur on spices include biological hazards, such as Salmonella.
-Manufacturers of ready to eat spices must have a validated process control to ensure that Salmonella is controlled.
+Manufacturers of ready-to-eat spices must have a validated process control to ensure that Salmonella is controlled.
 ASTA’s downloadable white paper on validation provides an overview of essential elements for companies to consider in developing programs to validate the microbial reduction processes they use.
-Process Validation

 |Salmonella Detection Methods and Laboratory Best Practices for Seasonings, Herbs, and Spice Matrices